vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 User variables also come in permanent and transient forms.
 **Permanent variables** start with a single `$` and are preserved across user interactions (are saved and restored from disk).
+You can see and alter their value from anywhere.
 **Transient variables** start with `$$` and completely disappear when a user interaction happens (are not saved to disk).
+You can see and alter their value from anywhere.
+**Local variables** (described later) start with `$_` and completely disappear when a user interaction happens (are not saved to disk).
+You can see and alter their value only within the topic or outputmacro they are used.

 ### Facts